-May we not loose sight of what we are about, the Lord and His Word.
-You see, it is out of this that we see our lives grow in the Lord and reach out to others, but apart from the truth, there is only confusion and anger and frustration as we saw with David when he tried to do things the way he wanted.
-It was what needed to be done but in the wrong way.
+May we not lose sight of what we are about, the Lord and His Word.
+You see, it is out of this that we see our lives grow in the Lord and reach out to others.
+But apart from the truth, there is only confusion and anger and frustration as we saw with David when he tried to do things the way he wanted, the way he tried to transport the Ark of God the first time.

+Yes, it was what needed to be done but in the wrong way.
 A good lesson for us to learn!

-1. So as David comes into Jerusalem with the Ark of God, he is dancing and rejoicing along with the people, and his wife, Michal sees him and we are told that, "she despised him in her heart."
-As you are on fire for God, as you are just in love with Him, there may be family or friends that will try to bring you down as we see here.
+As David comes into Jerusalem with the Ark of God, he is dancing and rejoicing along with the people, and his wife, Michal sees him and we are told that, "she despised him in her heart."

+It is amazing that as you are on fire for God, as you are just in love with Jesus, there may be family or friends that will try to bring you down as we see here.

 "Why do you have to go to church again?"

 "Why are you so fanatical about Jesus?"

 "What is wrong with you?"

 And that list can go on.